 # Site migration

-Migrating from Jira Server to Jira Data Center or to Jira Cloud, or the other direction?
+Migrating between staging and production sites, or from Jira Server to Jira Data Center or Jira Cloud, or the other direction?
 No worries, JXL will be the same on the other side.

 Keep in mind